-California’s Medical Injury Compensation Reform Act of 1975 – MICRA – was supposed to reduce medical malpractice liability insurance premiums for healthcare providers in this state by decreasing their potential tort liability.
+As a medical malpractice law firm in Pasadena, we know that California’s Medical Injury Compensation Reform Act of 1975 – MICRA – was supposed to reduce medical malpractice liability insurance premiums for healthcare providers in this state by decreasing their potential tort liability.
 The real effect of MICRA, however, has been to limit the rights of medical malpractice victims and their ability to receive compensation for injuries caused by medical negligence.
 MICRA’s provisions were challenged in the courts in the 1970s and 1980s, but most of its provisions have been upheld by the Supreme Court of California or the California Courts of Appeal.

 Since 1975, the Medical Injury Compensation Reform Act has capped non-economic damages at $250,000 in medical malpractice cases, capped attorneys’ fees, reduced the statute of limitations period for bringing medical malpractice claims, and allowed healthcare providers to pay judgments over a lengthier period of time.
 In many instances, the law also compels malpractice injury victims to submit to binding arbitration, which in practice may provide reduced compensation sums and more favorable results for healthcare providers.

-Pasadena medical malpractice attorney Gregory Vanni, managing partner at Thon Beck Vanni Callahan & Powell, says the law is unfair to injury victims: “Every day,” says Vanni, “we turn away righteous cases of medical negligence because California’s medical malpractice laws are rigged against the victims who are harmed by careless doctors and hospitals.
+Attorney Gregory Vanni, managing partner at Thon Beck Vanni Callahan & Powell, says the law is unfair to injury victims: “Every day,” says Vanni, “we turn away righteous cases of medical negligence because California’s medical malpractice laws are rigged against the victims who are harmed by careless doctors and hospitals.
 Lawyers can’t afford to take on such powerful and well-funded adversaries like medical doctors and hospitals because of the severe restrictions on suing them.”

 Still, a number of myths and misperceptions persist in California regarding medical malpractice victims’ rights and their legal options, the cost of malpractice premiums, the effect of damage caps, and the definition and role of “defensive” medicine.
 Here is a brief look at five lingering myths – and the real truth – regarding medical malpractice and its victims in the state of California: